 Privileging the sample position is particularly dangerous because the polarity and the concepts formed with its help are themselves originally innocent, useful ways of organizing our thoughts and perceptions.
-It is a very intimate and basic level of

-Figure 8.
-Schematized images of the stages of concept formation.
-(Continued on next page.) thinking that becomes invested with the pernicious privileging of the one position.
+It is a very intimate and basic level of thinking that becomes invested with the pernicious privileging of the one position.
 Because it is so basic, this 'investment' is hard to investigate, and we project it outside ourselves so that we can deal with it.
 Since we never think of tracing the origin of our strange one-many behavior back to concept development, we continue to act out the process at many different levels of society, creating structures which then interact with each other, compete, support each other, arrange themselves in one-many hierarchies again.
 Together these structures form the self-propagating social systems which we call 'patriarchies.'3 At the root of these systems lies, once again, the question of the male gender identity and masculation.
-Males have been taken as the samples for the category 'human.'
-Boys' categorial gender difference from their nurturing mothers has made males seem to have to be 'samples' (in the 'one' position) if they were to be included in